 Identity resolution

-Identity resolution (user stitching) connects events and records carrying different identifiers (hashed email, user ID, click ID, device ID) into one person, so marketing data can be matched across sources.
+Identity resolution (user stitching) connects events and records carrying different identifiers (hashed email, user ID, click ID, device ID) into one person.

 #Stitching connects; deduplication removes

-Buron ships an identity-map dataset: an actual stitching implementation with exactly that key precedence, which is what its attribution cross-checks stand on.
+In practice: Buron ships an identity-map dataset with exactly that key precedence; its attribution datasets stand on it.

 Related terms